MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 **Why?** This keeps your base configuration clean and gives you a fresh start for each step.
 You're always working with `0-Setup-Lab-Environment` + current step files, nothing more.

-**Important**: Never edit `0-Setup-Lab-Environment` directly after initial setup.
+**Reminder**: Never edit `0-Setup-Lab-Environment` after initial setup.
 Always work in your temporary working folder.

 * * *